nodeca/probe-image-size/README.md

  - `code` - equals to `ECONTENT` if the library failed to parse the file;
  - `status` - equals to a HTTP status code if it receives a non-200 response.

+If callback not provided, `Promise` will be returned.

 __Note.__ If you use stream as source, it's your responsibility to terminate reading in callback.
 That will release resources as soon as possible.
 On